sgharms/website/source/guides/router_primer.md

 1. Make a click on the shoe listing do something
 1. Make a something that receives that noficiation change
-1. Make the notification say somethign like: such-and-such shoe's details should be shown
+1. Make the notification say something like: such-and-such shoe's details should be shown

 In Ember, this is surprisingly easy and should feel a bit familiar if you've